Role of the Governor

 The governor also appoints members of the judiciary and oversees the civil service.

-For more information about the Governor and his Office, please visit www.ukincayman.fco.gov.uk.
+For more information about the Governor and her Office, please visit www.ukincayman.fco.gov.uk.